Itszavier/fluid-auth-docs/docs/Serialization-and-Deserialization-with-fluidAuth.md

 **Parameters:**

-- `user`: The user object to be serialized.
+- `user`: The user object to be serialized, comes from the `AuthResponse` user.

 **Returns:**